 What Will I Do?

 Sugar is found in nearly EVERYTHING you put in your mouth.
 Fruit, vegetables, meat, processed foods, sugar cane, maple syrup, honey, agave, etc. The list just goes on and on.
-Sugars are also labeled many different ways…for more information on how to find added sugars on your food labels, click here.
+Sugars are also labeled many different ways and sometimes you really have to look to find added sugars on your food labels.

 And since I still want to eat and drink, I choose to eat and drink differently for my Endometriosis.
 I find it interesting that the foods I’ve already either reduced or fully-eliminated from my diet also coincide with the whole sugar-thing: soda, coffee (with copious amounts of added sugar), bread, red meat (some red meats have been linked with high sugar levels), baked goodies (cakes, cookies, brownies), desserts (creme brulee, ice cream), and alcohol.
 I drink herbal tea in the morning and a homemade tea at night, using organic honey to sweeten both.
 I enjoy my fruits and vegetables, my fish, my poultry.
 And I drink a lot of water (I really don’t drink anything else anymore, except my glass of wine at night with dinner).
 I like to think I’m reducing my chances of increasing my inflammation and pain.

 But the question is: what will you do?